phenopype/phenopype/docs_source/installation/python.rst

-Installing and managing Python
+Installing Python
-##############################
+#################

 Python can be installed in many ways or may even already be installed on your machine (e.g., on some Unix distros).
 However, to avoid conflicts between package dependencies, and for a cleaner and more reproducible workflow, phenopype should *always* be installed inside a Python virtual environment that you create first.
-To do so, use a package and environment management system like `conda <https://docs.conda.io/en/latest/>`_.
+To do so, use a package and environment management system like "mamba" (see below), "pipenv", or "conda".

-Install conda/mamba through miniforge
+Install mamba through miniforge
 =====================================

-Download and install miniforge to create virtual environments using mamba (like conda but much faster), which is a scientific Python distribution that comes with some packages already built in. `Download the miniforge3 installer <https://github.com/conda-forge/miniforge#miniforge3>`_ for your os and follow installation instructions.
-Then, open the Miniforge prompt and type:
+Download and install miniforge to create virtual environments using mamba (it's like conda but *a lot* faster), which is a scientific Python distribution that comes with some packages already built in. `Download the Miniforge3 installer <https://github.com/conda-forge/miniforge#miniforge3>`_ (under "Latest installers with Python 3.10 in the base environment") for your OS and follow the installation instructions.
+Then, open the Miniforge prompt or terminal, and type:

 .. code-block:: bash